crond-jaist/cylms/README.md

 ## Setup

-The following steps are required to setup CyLMS:
+The following steps are required in order to set up CyLMS:

 1. Download the next three files from the latest [release](https://github.com/crond-jaist/cylms/releases) of CyLMS